dambor/ai-mobile-bank/README.md

     *   Download the **Secure Connect Bundle** (zip file).
     *   Create an **Application Token** with `Database Administrator` role (Client ID & Client Secret).

+### 2. Quick Start (Recommended)

+The project includes an interactive setup script that handles dependencies, configuration, and database initialization for both backend and frontend.

+1.  **Place your Secure Connect Bundle** in the `backend/` directory.

-### 2. Backend Setup
+2.  **Run the Setup Script**:

-The backend handles transaction data and connects to Astra DB.

-1.  **Navigate to the backend directory**:
     ```bash
-    cd backend
-    ```

-2.  **Configure Credentials**:
-    *   Place your downloaded Secure Connect Bundle zip file in the `backend/` directory.
-    *   Create or update `env_vars.yaml` with your Astra credentials:
-        ```yaml
-        ASTRA_CLIENT_ID: "your_client_id"
-        ASTRA_CLIENT_SECRET: "your_client_secret"
-        SECURE_CONNECT_BUNDLE: "secure-connect-your-db.zip"
-        CUSTOMER_ID: "97074301-cb76-407c-b97c-fa1f7c43b286" # Default UUID, can be changed
-        NUM_OF_TRANSACTIONS: "10"
-        ```

-3.  **Run the Setup Script**:
-    This script will set up the virtual environment, install dependencies, update the schema, insert mock data, and start the server.
-    ```bash
     ./setup.sh
     ```
-    This will set up both the backend (venv, dependencies, database) and frontend (dependencies, env vars).
+    *   The script will prompt you for your Astra DB credentials if they are not already configured.
+    *   It will install all Python and Node.js dependencies.
+    *   It will initialize the database schema and insert mock transaction data.

+3.  **Start the Application**:
-    After setup is complete, you will need two terminal windows:
+    Open two terminal windows:

     **Terminal 1 (Backend):**
     ```bash